 - Mix the flour and salt in a food processor.

-- Add the butter, egg and water until a clumpy dough forms.
+- Add the egg and the water or milk (in small increments) and continue pulsing until a clumpy dough forms.

 - Use immediately, or store in the refrigerator/freezer to use later.

 - To assemble the empanadas or turnovers, place a spoonful of the filling on the middle of each empanada disc.
 The amount of filling will vary based on the size of the empanada, but in general, it’s easier to seal an empanada that isn’t overstuffed.
 Also, the more you make empanadas, the easier it becomes to stuff them to the max and still seal them properly.